makeabilitylab/CookAR/README.md

 You can directly use it for your tasks or build upon it with your own data.
 ## Step2: Download and check the dataset
-- CookAR Dataset: Use this [link](https://google.com) (**put the trained weights here in a gdrive link as they are generally too big to be held at github, delete when done**) to download our self-built dataset in **COCO-MMDetection** format.
+- CookAR Dataset: Use this [link](https://google.com) (**put dataset zip here in a gdrive or roboflow link as they are generally too big to be held at github, delete when done**) to download our self-built dataset in **COCO-MMDetection** format.

 If you are fine-tuning with your own dataset, make sure it is also in COCO-MMDetection format and it is recommanded to run `coco_classcheck.py` in fine-tuning folder to check the classes contained.
 ## Step3: Edit configuration file